Stretching bodies and minds through timeless tales told with a yogic twist.

 ‘A wonderfully illustrated story, perfect for kids who find family or school life can get a little too much.
 Highly recommended.’
 Wishing Shelf

 I very, very much enjoyed this delightful Eastern European tale, superbly illustrated by Damla Cömertpay Öztϋrk.
-The writing style, often simple but always very, very visual, works perfectly for a picture book of this nature.
+The writing style is very visual and works perfectly for a picture book of this nature.
 Pacing is also excellent, the paragraphs never overly long, perfect for a restless child at bedtime.

 There was so much to enjoy here, whether it be the wonderfully playful language – words like ‘hooting’, ‘hollering’ and ‘befuddled’ – or the very clever way the story tells the child how, when life gets overwhelming, it is possible to find a little peace.
 I also loved how the author sprinkled Polish words in amongst the text; I suspect teachers will particularly like this.
 A thoroughly charming story.